 I source all ingredients from partners who share my beliefs in fair pay for producers and in sustainable agriculture.

 Certifications like Fair Trade and Organic are helpful places to start, but I prefer a more human approach: working with ingredients from small-scale producers whose stories are openly available and whose prices actually reflect the cost of production.
-Many such producers lack formal certifications and yet meet--often, exceed--certification standards.
+Many such producers lack formal certifications and yet meet--and typically, exceed--certification standards.

-For more information about de-commoditized, quality-driven cacao and sugar supply chains, please consider visiting the websites of my suppliers, including Uncommon Cacao, Meridian Cacao, and Origin Sugar Company.
+For more information about de-commoditized, quality-driven cacao and sugar supply chains, please consider visiting the websites of my suppliers, such as Uncommon Cacao.

 William Marx, owner & chocolate maker, winnowing cracked cacao beans.